-"Soloman was a tailor, whose tongue ran as fast as his needle, and for sewin' and talkin' perhaps there warn't his equal to be found nowhere.
-His shop was a great rondivoo for folks to talk politics in, and Soloman was an out-and-out Radical.
-They are ungrateful skunks are English Radicals, and ingratitude shows a bad heart: and in my opinion to say a feller's a Radical. is as much as to say he's everything that's bad.
-I'll tell you what's observed all over England, that them that make a fortin out of gentlemen, as soon as they shut up shop turn round, and become Radicals and oppose them.
+"Solomon was a tailor, whose tongue ran as fast as his needle, and for sewin' and talkin' perhaps there warn't his equal to be found nowhere.
+His shop was a great rondivoo for folks to talk polities in, and Soloman was an out-and-out Radical.
+They are ungrateful skunks are English Radicals, and ingratitude shows a bad heart; and in my opinion to say a feller's a Radical, is as much as to say he's everything that's bad.
+I'll tell you what's observed all over England, that them that make a fortin out of gentlemen, as soon as they shut up shop turn round, and become Radicals, and oppose them.
 Radicalism is like that Dutch word Spitzbube.
-It's everything bad biled down to an essence.
-Well, Soloman was a Radical-he was agin the Church, because he had no say in the appointment of the parsons, and couldn't bully them.
+It's everything bad biled down to a essence.
+Well, Soloman was a Radical he was agin the Church, because he had no say in the appointment of the parsons, and couldn't bully them.
 He was agin lawyers 'cause they took fees from him when they sued him.
-He was agin judges 'cause they rode their circuits and didn't walk.
-He was agin the governor 'cause the governor didn't ask him to dine.
-He was agin the admiral 'cause pursers had ready-made clothes for sailors, and didn't buy them at his shop.
+He was agin judges, 'cause they rode their circuits and didn't walk.
+He was agin the governor, 'cause the governor didn't ask him to dine.
+He was agin the admiral, 'cause pursers had ready-made clothes for sailors, and didn't buy them at his shop.
 He was agin the army 'cause his wife ran off with a sodger-the only good reason he ever had in his life; in short, he was agin everything and everybody.

 "Well, Soloman's day came at last, for every dog has his day in this world.
 Responsible government came, things got turned upside down, and Soloman turned up, and was made a magistrate of.
 Well, there was a Carolina refugee, one Captain Nestor Biggs, lived near him, an awful feller to swear, most o' those refugees were so, and he feared neither God nor man.

 "He was a sneezer of a sinner was Captain Nestor, and always in law for everlastin'.
 He spent his whole pension in Court, folks said.
 Nestor went to Soloman, and told him to issue a writ agin a man.
-It was Soloman's first writ, so sais he to himvelf, 'I'll write fust afore I sue; writin's civil, and then I can charge for letter and writ too, and I'm always civil when I'm paid for it.
-Mother did right to call me Soloman, didn't she i Well, he wrote the letter, and the man that got it didn't know what under the sun to make of it.
-This was the letter- what under the sun to make of the action of the sun to make of the sun to s "Radicals are great hands for all the honors themselves, tho' they won't ginn none to others.
-'Well,' sais the man to himself, 'what on earth does this mean?'
-So off he goes to the church parson to read it for him.
+It was Soloman's first writ, so says he to himself, 'I'll write fust afore I sue; writin's civil, and then I can charge for letter and writ too, and I'm always civil when I'm paid for it.
+Mother did right to call me Soloman, didn't she?'
+Well, he wrote the letter, and the man that got it din't know what under the sun to make of it.
+This was the letter-